Adult education in Nazi Germany

+Functions

 Above all, adult education had functions not provided by the mass organizations of National Socialism, with their "ideological orientation and selection" and their military training.
 The adult education offerings had more to do with the economic predicament and the demand for continuing education and ideological orientation than with political schooling.
 During the war, new areas of activity arose through the combining of work with vocational or general-educational correspondence courses, as well as through continuing education for persons with war-related disabilities.
 In 1943, the DVW established a night school (Abendoberschule) in Munich.
 It supported social and cultural courses given by so-called guardians of public instruction (Volksbildungswarte) in the workplaces.

+Mobilization of the rural population

 The 300 offices for public instruction also attempted to mobilize the rural population for culture.
 Their program of instruction was largely based on a model curriculum created in 1939 by Reich and Gau work groups for adult education.
 Instead of consolidation of adult education taking place through Reich legislation, a goal aimed at in 1933, the DVW gained dominance through the financial resources made available from DAF dues; in 1943 it was upgraded to a leadership office (Führungsamt) in the DAF.
 Adult education should not be underestimated as an integrating element, even if its educational offerings primarily served the collective increase of power.